Sorry, you need to enable JavaScript to visit this website.

 Description

 Campaign Goal: To ultimately eliminate the demand for fur in fashion.
 Campaign Objective: To reduce the demand for fur in fashion through educational initiatives for a compassionate world, focusing on students of fashion and the general public.
-Brutality of animals and environmental damage are common in the production of fashion.
+Cruelty to animals and environmental damage are common in the production of fur for fashion.
 This partnership initiates gradual and sustainable change, by educating students and consumers of the environmental damage, cruelty and abuse of animals and hazards for personnel involved in the production of fur fashion.
 Public data, industry reports and 6 years research by ACTAsia are documented in 2 publications on our website.

 Implementation of the Project/Activity